ibarrond/BeAVoice/_posts/2018-09-29-avoiding-overfitting.md

 author: ibarrond
 ---

 Overfitting is one of the most common issues you might find when training a Deep Learning algorithm.
 Here are some strategies on how to overcome it (many more available out there!).

 In short, you need to increase the generalization of your network.
+Here are some ways to do so:

 1. Get more training data (expensive? not always possible/useful?)
 2. Reduce the capacity (degrees of liberty or complexity) of the network (smaller achitecture for a not so big problem/dataset).
 Alternatively one can use architectures that generalize quite well, such as the inverted convolutional pyramid comonly found in image classification.